gorganraul23/data_analyzer/README.txt

         - choose the activity types you want.
 It's a LIKE in SQL, comma separated (e.g. 'emotion,delay'), leave empty for all
         - choose the minimum count of valid IBI values (usually 120), -1 for no minimum limit
         - choose the rows count limit, -1 default (all)
-        - see the results in the table
+        - search and see the results in the table
         - UNDER THE INPUTS, YOU HAVE THE ACTIVITY IDS AND YOU CAN COPY THEM FOR THE NEXT PAGE.

 5. Open next page - Sensor Heart Rate